FAQ - Technical Details

 • Mobile Device

-• Google Pixel: 4 or greater
+• Google Pixel: 4 or higher

 • Devices with similar specifications